 UK curly girl method gels to try out

-This stuff is 50p guys.
+This stuff is 50p, and it really works.
 50p!
 A new addition to my list of curly girl approved products, this cheap and cheerful gel from Morrisons is a great starter product.
 I’m currently trialling this one at home and have seen some great results, although the hold isn’t as strong as it could be.
 That’s possibly down to the fact that my hair is quite fine though.
 If there was an extra-strong version, I’d be all over it.
 This cruelty-free certified gel smells good, isn’t sticky and leaves a really nice shine post-scrunch.
 A big hit for me so far!

-I was actually really surprised to find out that this Mega Hold Gel from Vo5 was curly girl friendly!
-For some reason, I thought they weren’t but curlsbot says otherwise, so you’ve got a green light to try it.
-I’m going to grab a tube of this stuff on my next shop as I used to love Vo5 products when I was younger.
+I’m going to give this one a try and see how my curls hold up as I’m a big fan of Noughty’s curly girl range.
 I’m going to have a look at some of their conditioners now for my next product round up!
 Let me know how you get on with this one if you do try it out.

 Five new UK curly girl method gels to try – what are yours?

 These are just five of the gels that you could try out if you’re getting started with the curly girl method.
-Remember, half the battle with curly girl method gels is application.
+Remember, half the battle with the gel is application.
 You often need more than you think, and there are varying ways to actually apply the gel to your hair.
 Make sure you coat every strand with your gel!